Video of attempted rape on NY subway platform yields arrest

 “This heinous and horrendous act was interrupted by a good Samaritan” who took video while he and other commuters yelled at the attacker to stop, Harrison said.
 After police circulated the video through the media, tips from the public led to Reyes arrest, he said.

-It was unclear whether Reyes had a lawyer Sunday.
+It was unclear if Reyes had a lawyer Sunday.

 Sign up for Daily Newsletters